bobbingwide/sb-chart-block/readme.txt

 5. Chart type toolbar selection

 == Upgrade Notice ==
-= 1.1.0 =
+= 1.2.0 =
-Now uses chart.js v3.9.1.
-Tested with WordPress 6.0.1 and Gutenberg 13.8.2
+Update for custom colors, font size options and multiple y-axis charts.
+Now uses chart.js v4.2.1.

 == Changelog ==
-= 1.1.0 =
+= 1.2.0 =
+* Added: Multi axis line chart #22
+* Added: PHPUnit test cases #25
+* Added: Per row color control - background and border colors #20
+* Added: Set font size for legend labels and X-axis ticks #21
+* Changed: Add filter hooks for options and content #23
+* Changed: Added documentation about the [chartjs] shortcode #23
+* Changed: Adds the value of the atribute `class` to the class list of the chart container #23
+* Changed: Allow 2 decimals for Opacity. #31
+* Changed: Chart options as object #23
+* Changed: Extract utility functions to libs/sb-chart-block.php #29
+* Changed: Improve parsing of the chart content to support CSV format & partial lines #30
+* Changed: Improve sb_chart_block_array_get() to allow for lower cased attributes for shortcodes #21
-* Changed: Updated wp-scripts #13
+* Changed: Improved validation for shortcode parameters #23
-* Changed: Put Height and Bar thickness in separate panelbody tags #17
+* Changed: New parameters for sb_chart_block_get_csv() to replace empty strings with null only when necessary #23
+* Changed: Trim leading and trailing white space #30
-* Changed: Update chart.js to v3.9.1 #11
+* Changed: Update chart.js UMD v4.2.1 #26
-* Fixed: Fix Fatal on PHP 7.4 Remove default: #11
-* Tested: With WordPress 6.0.1 and WordPress Multi Site
+* Fixed: Error in block when pasting in charts #28
+* Fixed: Re-enable sliders for RangeControls; remove enclosing PanelRows #31
-* Tested: With Gutenberg 13.8.2
+* Tested: With Gutenberg 15.1.0
 * Tested: With PHP 8.0
+* Tested: With WordPress 6.1.1 and WordPress Multi Site